-1. Patentable.
-An invention only needs to be (1) useful, (2) novel, and (3) non-obvious to be patentable.
-Incremental improvements or new combinations of off-the-shelf components due to trial and error or methodical research may be patentable.
-It does not need a "flash of genius."
+Patentable.
+An invention only needs to be (1) useful,102 (2) novel,103 and (3) 1. non-obvious104 to be patentable.105 It does not need to come in a "flash of genius."
+Incremental improvements or new combinations of off-the-shelf components due to trial and error or methodical research may be patentable.106

 2. Types of Patents.
-Utility patents protect processes, machines, articles, compositions, etc. for 20 years.
-Design patents protect ornamental characteristics for 14 years.
-Business method patents protect methods of doing practically anything - how to run Priceline.com's reverse auction, sell magazine subscriptions, or get customers to "round up" purchases to the nearest dollar.
-Businesses often waste a valuable asset - the opportunity to prevent competitors from copying their new profitable anything - by not patenting it.
+Utility patents protect processes, machines, articles, compositions, etc.,107 for 20 years.108 Design patents protect ornamental characteristics109 for 14 years.110 Business method patents protect methods of doing practically anything111 - how to run Priceline.com's reverse auction,112 sell magazine subscriptions,113 or get customers to "round up" purchases to the nearest dollar.114 Businesses often waste a valuable asset - the opportunity to prevent competitors from copying their new profitable anything - by not patenting it.

 3. Patentability Analysis.
-Compare your invention to the "prior art" (see Rule #8 below) to determine if it is possibly patentable.
-While reliable searches require a professional searcher and patent attorney evaluation, you can do free preliminary searches at www.uspto.gov.
+Compare your invention to the "prior art"115 (see Rule #8 below) to determine if it is possibly patentable.
+While reliable searches require a professional searcher and patent attorney evaluation, you can do free preliminary searches at www.uspto.gov.116